Solving logistic regression problem in Julia

 end

-Lets comment logistic_regression_learn first.
+Let’s comment logistic_regression_learn first.
 Its main goal is to return model parameters that solve the logistic regression problem.
-Input argument Data represents training data points.
+Input argument data represents training data points.
 Labels represent corresponding binary labels.
-And last argument params is a dictionary containing all parameters the learning method requires (like gradient descent alpha step, maximal iterations number and epsilon that is needed to establish convergence).
+And the last argument params is a dictionary containing all parameters the learning method requires (like gradient descent alpha step, maximal iterations number, and epsilon that is needed to establish convergence).

-First few lines within main function loop (logistic_regression_learn) serve for initialization purpose.
+First few lines within the main function loop (logistic_regression_learn) serve for initialization purposes.
 We will initialize all of our model (omega and beta) parameters to 0.
-J will represent current goal function value.
-We set it to Infinity to have the worst possible value at the beginning of the algorithm run [it ensures convergence returns false in 1st iteration]
+J will represent the current goal function value.
+We set it to Infinity to have the worst possible value at the beginning of the algorithm run (it ensures convergence returns false in the first iteration).

 Well, we now “only” need to do the boring job of mapping formulas into Julia code.
-Lets start with the easiest part, predict function – with the purpose to predict model output based on given input data and model parameters.
+Let’s start with the easiest part, the predict function—with the purpose to predict model output based on given input data and model parameters.
 It is just logistic function applied on weighted sum of input and model parameters.

 function predict(data, model_params)